 Turning the Tide

 Many of the landmines across Cambodia were laid by child soldiers like Aki Ra.
-Forced to join the military in the mid-1970s when he was just 5 years old, Ra spent years placing landmines in rural Cambodia.
+Forced to join the military in the mid-1970s when he was just 5 years old, Ra spent years placing landmines in Cambodia.
 Today, he heads the Cambodian Landmine Museum Relief Facility (CLMRF), a nonprofit organization that educates people about the history of landmines in Cambodia and supports survivors of landmine injuries and their families.
 The CLMRF also operates a number of landmine removal programs across the country.